Winter health and wellness: dry skin and hair

 As women enter the menopause and oestrogen production begins to decline, the ovaries stop releasing eggs and periods come to an end.
 As well as being an important sex hormone, oestrogen stimulates the formation of collagen and oils.
 Collagen is a protein that helps the skin to stay smooth.
 Low collagen levels lead to the development of wrinkles.
 The decline in oil production reduces the moisture that the body can retain, resulting in dry and itchy skin.

 Oestrogen also helps hair to grow long and healthy.
 That's why, as the menopause approaches and oestrogen production is reduced, dull hair and itchy skin occur in many women.
-So, if you are experiencing any other symptoms of the menopause such as weight gain, mood changes or trouble sleeping, Medichecks Menopause Check is perfect to see if the menopause could be to blame for your dry skin and hair.
+So, if you are experiencing any other symptoms of the menopause such as weight gain, mood changes or trouble sleeping, Medichecks Menopause Blood Test is a perfect way to see whether the menopause is a cause behind your dry skin and hair.

 3. A mineral/vitamin deficiency